cyberbotics/webots_ros2/webots_ros2_epuck/EPUCK_ROS2.md

 ![Demo](./assets/nav2.gif)

-> This example will work properly only for [ROS2 Foxy Fitzroy](https://index.ros.org/doc/ros2/Releases/Release-Foxy-Fitzroy/).
+> This example will work properly only for [ROS2 Foxy Fitzroy](https://index.ros.org/doc/ros2/Releases/Release-Foxy-Fitzroy/) and later.

 ### Mapping